-- a) Concrete curb and gutter shall be constructed on both side of all streets in accordance with Table 1 and Standard Drawings R1, R2, R3 and as follows: - Mountable curb to be used on local residential internal streets. - Barrier curb to be used on collector and external streets. - Curbs shall be bedded on the granular base construction and upon completion of the curbs, Granular A backfill shall be placed behind the curb with a minimum of 500mm width and thoroughly compacted to prevent the displacement of the curb by subsequent Granular A and asphalt operations.
-During the final grading of lots, 200 mm of topsoil and sod shall be place adjacent to the curb, as required. - Curb termination shall be as per OPSD 608.010. - b) Contraction joints: Shall be saw cut. - c) Driveway cuts shall not be made until after building foundation is constructed.
+- a) Concrete curb and gutter shall be constructed on both side of all streets in accordance with Table 1 and Standard Drawings R1, R2, R3 and as follows: - Mountable curb to be used on local residential internal streets. - Barrier curb to be used on collector and external streets. - Curbs shall be bedded on the granular base construction.
+Upon completion of the curbs, Granular A backfill shall be placed behind the curb with a minimum of 500mm width and thoroughly compacted to prevent the displacement of the curb by subsequent placement of roadway Granular A and asphalt.
+All curb and gutter is to be protected from damage by heavy equipment and vehicles.
+Two stage curb is not permitted.
+During the final grading of lots, 200 mm of topsoil and sod shall be place adjacent to the curb, as required. - Curb termination shall be as per OPSD 608.010. - b) Contraction joints: Shall be saw cut. - c) Concrete Mix Design: - Concrete Mix Design shall be in accordance with the current OPSS.MUNI 351. - d) Hot and Cold Weather Concrete: - The placing and protection of concrete curb and gutter in hot and cold weather shall be in accordance to OPSS.MUNI 904. e) Driveway cuts shall not be made until after building foundation is constructed.
 All cuts shall be mechanically cut in accordance with specifications approved by the Township of Wellington North.